Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Final Project/GNNs.md

 We represent the _pooling_ operation by the letter ρ, and denote that we are gathering information from edges to nodes as pEn→Vn.

+So If we only have edge-level features, and are trying to predict binary node information, we can use pooling to route (or pass) information to where it needs to go.